SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04.1-retrieve-bp-dependants/README.md

 We need to include an API key in the request we send to the EU instance of the Business Partner Dependants mock service.
 We can use the secure store in SAP Cloud Integration to securely store the API key.

-👉 First, copy the API Key that's included in the `BP-Dependants-EU` Postman environment.
+👉 First, copy the API Key that's included in the `BP-Dependants-EU` Bruno environment.
 Then, go to `Monitor > Integrations > Security Material`, create a Secure Parameter and deploy it

 ![Deploy API key as secure parameter](assets/deploy-secure-parameter.png)
 <p align = "center">